SovereignCloudStack/standards/Standards/scs-XXXX-v1-ntp-decisions.md

 Openstacks own metadata format also supports vendor data, which is an unstructured JSON document that can be used to pass CSP-specific information to servers.
 This document could be used to communicate local NTP servers, though there is currently no established format for this.

-Cloud-init does support embedding its own _cloud-config_ format into openstack vendor data, which does in fact have support for configuring NTP.
+Cloud-init does support embedding its own _cloud-config_ format into openstack vendor data, which does have support for configuring NTP.
-However, this feature is rather intrusive, as cloud-init will try to install NTP client packages if it finds that none are present in the system.
+This feature is rather intrusive, however, as cloud-init will attempt to install NTP client packages if it finds that none are present in the system.

 Some IaaS providers, such as AWS and GCP, will provide their own NTP servers to VMs under a fixed link-local IP address, which are often preconfigured in images targeting those platforms.